- November 4, 2020

 We’ve all had instances where our stop gets ticked out, and then on to the profit targets we had.
 It is hard to watch a solid risk reward trade broken down because you decide to keep a tight stop loss which is usually done to increase position sizing.

-By using the ATR, we take advantage of the range of price over a set period of time and then is averaged out.
+By using the ATR, especially using the daily chart, we take advantage of the range of price over a set period of time and then is averaged out.

-You learn more about ATR and the calculation by reading: 2 Ways To Use Average True Range For Better Trading
+You learn more about the ATR stop loss formula by reading: 2 Ways To Use Average True Range For Better Trading

 We can use multiples of the ATR reading (2x, 3x, 4x)and this is where you decide your risk tolerance and the market you are trading.

-If the market I am trading has large swings, I may choose to use a larger multiple from 3-6.
+If the market I am trading has large swings on any time frame, I may choose to use a larger multiple from 3-6.
 A quiet market, I may use 1.5-2.5 as the multiplier.
 There will never be a perfect number.

-This is a 14 period ATR setting and in this case, the current ATR value is $ 8.77 (ETHUSD).
+This is a 14 period ATR setting and in this case, the current ATR value is $ 8.77 (ETHUSD) which is in the lower display of the chart.
 This means that the average range of price movement up/down, is $8.77.

 Using a multiple of the ATR indicator is simple: